hossein-zare/wester-chunk-upload/README.md

 # Wester Chunk Upload Library For PHP
-Wester chunk upload is a php library to handle chunked uploads which supports `local` and `ftp` drivers.
-This makes it super easy to validate the chunks and ensure you are secure.
+Wester chunk upload is a php library to handle chunked uploads which supports local and ftp drivers out of the box.
+You'll feel safe with the built-in file validator.

 ## Table of contents
 * [Installation](#installation)